spcourse/wikipedia/20 scraping/contents.md

 ### DOM inspector

 The DOM inspector of your web browser is your biggest ally.
-In Chrome you can right-click an element and click 'inspect', or you can use F12 (fn+F12 on most laptops) to toggle the inspector.
+In Chrome and Firefox you can right-click an element and click 'inspect', or you can use F12 (fn+F12 on most laptops) to toggle the inspector.
 All popular browsers have similar functionality.

 ### Come to class